peter1357908/cosc-60-final-project/Protocol.md

 Note: Any requests-to-download to this IP address will now be dropped.

-**Downloads: "0x1111**
+**File-transfer: "0x1111**
-A download message contains the actual data of the file being downloaded.
+A file-transfer message contains the actual data of the file being transferred.
-There is only one kind of download message, so a Type of 0000 is fine.
+There is only one kind of file-transfer message, so a Type of 0000 is fine.

 | 0000 | Current Fragment of File |
 | ------ | ------ |